MLH-Fellowship/ttp-team-6/README.md

 Nowadays, having an online portfolio and presence is really important.
 More importantly, each person has their own preferences towards look and design.
 The purpose of this app is to gather a multitude of reusable portfolio templates for you to choose from.
 Three portfolios will be made by us, and the rest are free to download portfolios made by other people online.

-Group Members: Lamarr, Jan Markus Milan, Vincent Xie
+Team Members: Lamarr, Jan Markus Milan, Vincent Xie

 ## Getting Started